electrospin/gpr-site/readme.md

     composer install

+## Common issuses with file permission
+After the site is up and running, if you run into any file permission errors, you may have to run the following.

+    sudo chmod 775 -R storage/
+    sudo chmod 775 -R bootstrap/cache/
 <!---## Learning Laravel
 Laravel has the most extensive and thorough documentation and video tutorial library of any modern web application framework.
 The [Laravel documentation](https://laravel.com/docs) is thorough, complete, and makes it a breeze to get started learning the framework.